 The period between the end of classes and the beginning of examinations for other courses will be set aside for senior oral examinations and will be designated as Reading Week.
 Oral examinations will normally be given during this non-class period.
 The oral examinations schedule will be prepared by the division (or department) and will be posted at the Office of the Registrar at least one week prior to the beginning of senior oral examinations.

 IV.M.
-Acceptance of Transfer Credit
+Transfer Credit

 IV.M.1.
-Work Taken Elsewhere
+Evaluation of Transfer Credit